Caleydo/caleydo-doc/loading.md

  0.3445 is a legal value, 0,3445 is not.
 Empty cells are legal and are treated as NaN (not a number).
 Also, if you have some other, non-numerical value in a cell of a numerical dataset, it is treated as NaN.

-Here is an example of a legal table of numerical data, the identifiers are highlighted in blue.
+Here is an example of a legal table of numerical data, the identifiers are highlighted in blue:

 ![""](i/input_table.png "Sample input data table")